taohidkhan22/taohidkhan22/README.md

 - ⚡ Fun fact: I enjoy solving coding challenges and participating in hackathons to enhance my skills and creativity in programming.

-- 🎓 I'm currently an undergraduate student (Final year doing my thesis) pursuing a Bachelor of Science in Computer Science and Engineering (CSE).
+- 🎓 I'm currently an undergraduate final year student (actually doing my thesis) pursuing a Bachelor of Science in Computer Science and Engineering (CSE).

 <h3 align="left">Connect with me:</h3>
 <p align="left">